awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 *Additional notes*: The Implicit API has a stage name of "Prod"\.

  `Tags`   <a name="sam-api-tags"></a>
 A map \(string to string\) that specifies the tags to be added to this API Gateway stage\.
-Keys and values are limited to alphanumeric characters\.
-Keys can be 1 to 127 Unicode characters in length and cannot be prefixed with aws:\.
-Values can be 1 to 255 Unicode characters in length\.
+For details about valid keys and values for tags, see [Resource tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html) in the *AWS CloudFormation User Guide*\.
 *Type*: Map
 *Required*: No
 *AWS CloudFormation compatibility*: This property is similar to the `[Tags](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-tags)` property of an `AWS::ApiGateway::Stage` resource\.
 The Tags property in SAM consists of Key:Value pairs; in CloudFormation it consists of a list of Tag objects\.